dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 ***Using the pipeline.***
 The scripts involved with this pipeline were originally published as part of the following work:

-+ *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
++ Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
-Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
-Molecular Ecology, 26: 5245-5263. doi: 10.1111/mec.14266*
+Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection. ***Molecular Ecology*** 26: 5245-5263. *https://doi.org/10.1111/mec.14266*

 ***Using specific 2D models.***